Allied-Telesyn AR240E router setup & security

 And even if the router has auto-update, check every now and then to make sure it is actually working, and the router firmware is up-to-date

 5.Security is a continuous process

-Just keep in mind to change the passwords often or at least once in every 6 months! on your Allied-Telesyn AR240E You do not want the safety you have worked so hard for to fail just because of ignorance, negligence or casual laziness!
+Just keep in mind to change the passwords often or at least once in every 6 months! on your Allied-Telesyn AR240E You don't want the safety you have worked so hard for to fail just because of ignorance, negligence, or casual laziness!
 Time for a bulletin on the fridge, folks!
 We can remind you though?
-Enter your email on below!
-Nope, we’re not spammers!
+Enter your email below!
+Nope, we are not spammers!

 How to Reset the Allied-Telesyn AR240E Router To Factory Default